inko-lang/website/source/manual/getting-started/methods-messages-and-objects.html.md

 }
 ```

 Here the method is defined as returning an `Integer`.
-If a method has a static
+The values returned by a
-return type, it _must_ return something that is compatible with that type.
-This
+method must be compatible with its return type.
+This means code such as the
-means code such as the following is not valid:
+following is not valid:

 ```inko
 def example -> Integer {